Avotrix/Nexpose-App-for-Splunk/README.md

         a.Install the App on the Search Head.

 # Populating Dashboard
-To Populate the Dashboard kindly specify the index and sourcetype in below macros:
+To Populate the Dashboard kindly specify the index and sourcetype in below macros:<br />
-     For Vulnerability Input: `nexpose-vulnerability-index-and-sourcetype`
+     For Vulnerability Input: `nexpose-vulnerability-index-and-sourcetype`<br />
-     For Asset Input: `nexpose-asset-index-and-sourcetype`
+     For Asset Input: `nexpose-asset-index-and-sourcetype`<br />
      For Scan Input: `nexpose-scan-index-and-sourcetype`(Kindly refer to section mentioned below(Second Method to onboard logs) to know how onboard the data of this                       input.)

 # Second Method to onboard the nexpose logs